czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Fast Retransmit and Recovery
     - Fast retransmit
       - Timeouts are slow (default often 200ms or 1s)
-      - When packet is lost, receiver still acks last in-order packet
+      - When packet is lost, receiver still ACKs last in-order packet
-      - Use 3 duplicate acks to indicate a loss, detect losses quickly
+      - Use 3 duplicate ACKs to indicate a loss, detect losses quickly
     - Fast recovery
       - Goal: avoid stalling after loss
-      - If there are still acks coming in, then no need for slow start
+      - If there are still ACKs coming in, then no need for slow start
       - If a packet has made it through => we can send another one
       - Divide `cwnd` by 2 after fast retransmit
       - Increment `cwnd` by `1 MSS` for each additional duplicate ack